LLM-Driven Robots Risk Enacting Discrimination, Violence, and Unlawful Actions: Discussion

 \subsection{Limitations and Future Work}

 Our work has multiple limitations.
 Our selection of harmful actions in Section~\ref{sec:discrimination-results-personvalue-unidim} (\textit{e.g.} ``disgust'' and ``sadness'' as harmful actions in the facial expression task) was constrained by our own perceptions, and could have been set more or less conservatively.
 We did not cover all possible gender, ethnicity, nationality, religion, and disability-related person qualifiers.
 Other dimensions of discrimination could have been included as well, such as marital status, pregnancy, class and income.
 We also did not cover all possible unsafe and unlawful activities in the safety assessment; nor all possible discrimination and microaggression-relevant HRI tasks in the discrimination assessment.

-In terms of technical limitations, OpenAI does not allow access to GPT3.5 or log-likelihoods anymore through its API, and therefore our direct discrimination experiments are not reproducible for GPT3.5 (though they \textit{are} reproducible for Mistral7b).
-This is a limitation inherent to research that uses closed models such as OpenAI's, though we evaluated this model regardless of this since most research on robotics published so far uses OpenAI GPT3.5 models.
+We suggest developing a comprehensive taxonomy of known robot risks in HRI that includes identity factors and examines how that fits with the space of unknown risks as a topic for future research.
+Our evaluation also focuses on a small subset of available LLM models, the number of which is growing at a fast pace.

+In terms of assumptions, we assumed that designers responsible for engineering prompts did not optimize them for maximum performance in our tests.
+In other words, we did not conduct tests of best-case performance.
+Additionally, our analysis was restricted to English language.
+Future work should also analyze performance in different languages, with special attention paid to low-resource languages as well.

+In terms of technical limitations, the open models we evaluated in the direct discrimination assessment were relatively small (7B and 8B) due to resource constraints, even if they are more realistic for non-cloud-based robotics.

 Future work should explore LLM-driven HRI methods and their limitations via comprehensive risk assessment~\cite{hundt2023equitable-agile-ai-robotics-draft,khlaaf2023airiskassessment}, more extensive red teaming, broader operational context, mechanisms for governance of robot operations, participatory~\cite{queerinai2023,birhane2022participatory} input, governance of projects~\cite{hundt2023equitable-agile-ai-robotics-draft} and ``go or no-go'' decisions and fairness toolkits~\cite{deng2022fairnesstoolkits} for robotics.
 Research is also needed to investigate and address the risks that current robotics research methods and their outcomes pose to communities in a manner inspired by other fields~\cite{meyer2022flipscript,stapleton2022childwelfare,suresh2022femicide}, and to develop methods for mitigating harmful outcomes, improving safety, and improving positive outcomes on both LLM and multimodal models~\cite{liu2024scoft}.
 The expectation according to prior work~\cite{hundt2022robots_enact} and the evidence we present here is that the kinds of biases we have demonstrated will also occur when identity is revealed incidentally or visually rather than as part of the task, so future work should investigate such possibilities in depth.